Arsenal has signed Spanish playmaker Santi Cazorla from Malaga on a long-term contract for a €21 million fee.

 The Scottish giants have sold almost 30,000 season tickets after fans queued up on the first day of public sale, despite the club’s position in …

 The 2012/13 season of the Bulgarian national football league will not be broadcast on TV.
+However, the league will be available on various casinos, including bitcoin casinos for betting.
+Most of the bettors in the US have started using bitcoin casinos.
+However, all bitcoin casinos may not allow the US players.
+So find the bitcoin casinos that accept players from US so that you can find the best picks.
 Football clubs and TV channels have failed to reach a deal for the..

 Aston Villa goalkeeper Shay Given is retiring from international duty after winning a record 125 caps for his country, he said on Monday.
 “After a …